Dramatic video shows people climb out of window to safety during deadly NYC fire - NewsBreak

 “It was her brother,” Cortes continued.
 “Her brother tried to come down.
 She grabbed her brother to climb with her, and the fire started coming closer out the window.
 That’s when they started going down slowly, slowly.”

-Below, there were first responders and good Samaritans to help them.Attorney: Fair Oaks woman facing DUI, murder charges was below blood alcohol limit
+Below, there were first responders and good Samaritans to help them.Wild videos put you in the middle of Kansas dust storm

 Police removed some e-bikes from the scene, and some electric scooters burned up indoors, according to the FDNY.